How do IPOs work?

 This is a formal announcement to a stock exchange, such as the LSE, which typically includes:

-2. The IPO will officially open for investment when the company publishes the offer documents, such as the offer prospectus, and pricing notification.
+2. The IPO will officially open once the company publishes the offer documents.

 These documents, along with anything else published to support the offer, will detail comprehensive information about:

 If the IPO is being offered to retail investors, this is usually when you can apply for shares.
 This is done through an approved intermediary participating in the offer, for example, Barclays Smart Investor.

 3. The IPO will usually close at the date specified in the offer prospectus, although it could close early if demand is high.